ctozzi/kontena/docs/getting-started/installing/cli.md

 ## Installing Kontena CLI

-> Prerequisities: You'll need Ruby version 2.0 or later installed on your system.
+> Prerequisites: You'll need Ruby version 2.0 or later installed on your system.
 For more details, see the official [Ruby installation docs](https://www.ruby-lang.org/en/documentation/installation/).

 You can install the Kontena CLI using the Rubygems package manager, which is included in Ruby.